Jeflux/LinuxBrightness/NextDisplay/README.md

 ## Dependencies
-The script depends on xrandr to change active display output
+The script depends on xrandr to change active display output and python for execution